In a fast-changing world our old assumptions can easily no longer hold true.

 There are eight common ways that this can happen and the second of these is the word ‘should’.
 If you want to avoid the danger it can bring it is worth spending time to become aware of its power.

-‘Should’ is a powerful word.
-It strongly urges us to do something but never quite explains why.
+‘Should’ is a word that strongly urges us to do something but never quite explains why.

-To make our own best decision we need to understand whether the recommended action will lead to the outcome we want.
-We need to ask, Why?: Why should I do that?
-Why should it be that way?
-Why should we think that way?
+To decide our best way forward we need to understand whether the recommended action will lead to the outcome we want.
+We need to ask why: “Why should I do that?
+Why should we think that?
+Why should it be like that?”

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.

 (And remember: you don’t learn to swim by reading about swimming, you also have to practice.)